- Students are expected to attend a minimum of 85% of their regularly scheduled classes.

 - More than 60 days in advance for tours 4+ days in duration, a full refund will be applied minus a $50 non-refundable administrative fee per passenger.
 If the student cancels within 60 days prior to departure, the tour is 100% nonrefundable.

 If a student cancels a day tour:

 - More than 14 days in advance, a full refund will be applied minus a $25 non-refundable administrative fee per passenger.

 - Within 14 days prior to departure, the tour is 100% non-refundable.

-If the student fails to show up at the meeting spot on time and miss the tour, no refund will be issued.
-Please check the map and transit schedule well in advance to ensure that you can get to the meeting spot on time.
+If a student fails to show up at the meeting spot on time and misses the tour, no refund will be issued.
+Students are asked to please check the map and transit schedule well in advance to ensure that they can get to the meeting spot on time.